Creating a static configuration file

 kubectl config set-context default ` --cluster=sa-test2 ` --user=admin-user ` --kubeconfig=test.kubeconfig -

-Use the created configuration for further work.
+Use the configuration you created for further operations.

 BashPowerShellRun this command: